 So, if you are feeling discouraged today by the action you did not take when your heart burned for it, here is what I understand:

-- The heart regulates the hands—get your heart right, commit to it in your heart.
+• The heart regulates the hands— be intentional and work at getting your heart right, commit to it in your heart first.

-- Work with what He has put in your hand right now, “do what you can,” commit and make a start to a new momentum.
+• Work with what He has put in your hand right now, “do what you can,” commit, be intentional, and make a start to a new momentum.

 There is always a new day, a new start and new beginning.
 Let the heart regulate the hand.